Conservatory of Music of Kansas City

-Conservatory of Music of Kansas City was a school of art, music, and drama in Kansas City, Missouri.
-It formed in 1926 through the merger of the Kansas City Conservatory of Music and Art and the Horner Institute of Fine Arts.
+The Conservatory of Music of Kansas City was a school of art, music, and drama in Kansas City, Missouri, United States.
+It was formed in 1926 through the merger of the Kansas City Conservatory of Music and Art and the Horner Institute of Fine Arts.
 In 1959, it became a part of the University of Kansas City, now the University of Missouri–Kansas City.

 History

 Kansas City Conservatory of Music and Art

 John A. Cowan established the Kansas City Conservatory of Music and Art on September 10, 1906.
 Cowan was previously the director of the Oratory and Elocution Department at Manual Training High School in St. Louis.
 In 1907, the school moved to a three-story building on the corner of Eleventh and Oak Streets.

 In 1916, Cowan gave the conservatory to the city of Kansas City, Missouri.
 Thus, it became the first publicly owned music conservatory in the United States.

 Horner Institute of Fine Arts

-Horner Institute of Fine Arts was opened by Charles F. Horner and Earl Rosenberg on September 7, 1914.
+The Horner Institute of Fine Arts was opened by Charles F. Horner and Earl Rosenberg on September 7, 1914.
 Horner was a co-founder of the Redpath-Horner Chautauqua and the Lyceum Bureau, the largest promoter of musical programs, lectures, and plays in the United States.
 Horner was the institute's president.
 Rosenberg, a conductor and vocalist from Lindsborg, Kansas, was the institute's founding director.

-Horner Institute opened a rented building at 36th and Broadway in Kansas City, Missouri.
+The Horner Institute opened a rented building at 36th and Broadway in Kansas City, Missouri.
 When it opened, it had 250 students and twelve faculty members.
 Founding faculty included pianist Floyd Robbins and violist Forrest Schulz, also from Lindsborg.
 Initially, it trained musicians for Horner's Chautauqua programs, which were held in nine states and were headquartered in Kansas City.
-However, the institute eventually expanded the needs of the Chautauqua but still focused on training professional musicians..
-In the fall of 1920, the Horner Institute moved to a new 3,000 square foot facility at 3000 Troost Avenue.
+However, the institute eventually expanded the needs of the Chautauqua but still focused on training professional musicians.
+In the fall of 1920, the Horner Institute moved to a new 3,000-square-foot facility at 3000 Troost Avenue.
 At that time, the institute had 1,000 students.
 In 1923, it had 1,700 students and 37 faculty members.